Carreau/phd-dissertation/parts/roleofactin.rst

     Structure of an heterodimer of tubuline and assembly into a microtubule.
     Electron microscopy of a single microtubule filament.
 From :cite:`Alberts2008`.
-    A) Structure of heterodimer of tubuline B)0 Heterodimers can assemble forming polar filaments.
+    A) Structure of heterodimer of tubuline B) Heterodimers can assemble forming polar filaments.
 C) Filaments can assemble into  microtubules.
 D,E) Electron microscopy image of microtubules.